clonglam/HiyoRi-Ecommerce-Nextjs-Supabase/README.md

 - **Middleware for Admin Page and Route Protection**: Secures sensitive areas with custom middleware, restricting access to authorized users.
 - **Responsive Design**: Ensures an optimal viewing experience across all devices, from desktops to smartphones.
 - **SEO**: Implements best practices for search engine optimization to improve visibility and drive organic traffic.

+## Upcoming Feature

+- Unit Test for most of the components
+- Update Order Progress Components
+-

 ## Technologies